roclin-grp/roclin-grp.github.io/_pages/about.md

       <h1>Mission</h1>
     </div>
     <p class="lead">CODE: Shouldn't your data work for you?</p>
-    <p>Here used as an acronym refers to a business model and programming design principle to bring balance and control between individuals and groups.</p>
+    <p>Here used as an acronym, Centrally Organized Decentralized Entity, refers to a business model and programming design principle to bring balance and control between individuals and groups.
+The kind of trust in data required to build an IoT revolution.</p>
     <p>What does this mean in real terms?
 CODE defines a flexible social contract for an adaptive social contract, our products are inclusively individualized.</p>
     <p>Most importantly we're ushering in a new relationship to data:</p>
     <p class="text-center">How data is visualized</p>